ubuntu-mate/ubuntu-mate.org/pages/get-involved-bug-fixing.md

 ### Learn More

 This [Ubuntu Wiki](https://wiki.ubuntu.com/Bugs/HowToFix) page walks users through fixing bugs in Ubuntu.
 Also, be sure to join the amazing resource that is the [Ubuntu MATE community](https://ubuntu-mate.community/c/support/10)!

-Lastly, this video explains why it's important to fix bugs in the right place, and why patching at the Ubuntu level (in the packages) is sometimes better than only fixing upstream.

-{% include embed/youtube.html embed = "https://www.youtube.com/embed/kWojaWHl3U4?t=3732&rel=0" %}